clavataai/NeMo-Guardrails/docs/user-guides/community/clavata.md

       - clavata check output  # Check LLM output
 ```

-#### For users of colang v2.x:
+#### For users of Colang 2.0

-If you're using colang v2.x, there's no need to specify configuration for input and output rails in your `config.yml`.
+If you're using Colang 2.0, there's no need to specify configuration for input and output rails in your `config.yml`.
 In fact, doing so is now deprecated.
-The good news is that because colang 2.x supports flows with variables, you can specify which policy to use (and even which labels to match) inline in the definitions for any of your rails (i.e., input, output, dialog, etc.)
+The good news is that because Colang 2.0 supports flows with variables, you can specify which policy to use (and even which labels to match) inline in the definitions for any of your rails (i.e., input, output, dialog, etc.)

 Here's an example of how to configure an input rail to check against a specific Clavata policy: